aoldoni/tetre/README.md

 5. Run:
     `./corpus_analysis.py data -g -format dep_,pos_ -behaviour groupby`

-Note you can change the behaviour to `-behaviour accumulator` as to show the accumlated tre with the occurrencies of the dependency tree and part-of-speech tags.
+Notes that you can change the behaviour to `-behaviour accumulator` as to show the accumlated tre with the occurrencies of the dependency tree and part-of-speech tags.

+The script behaviour is to simply replace the content of the output folder (normally `data/output/html`) with newly generated, so please backup the outputs as you go.
+Please leave the `assets` folder inside `data/output/html`.

 # NOTES